jmoiron/sqlx/index.md

 Because you only have one connection to use in a transaction, you can only execute one statement at a time;  the cursor types Row and Rows must be Scanned or Closed, respectively, before executing another query.
 If you attempt to send the server data while it is sending you a result, it can potentially corrupt the connection.

 Finally, database/sql and sqlx transactions do not actually imply any behavior on the server;  they merely execute a BEGIN statement and bind a single connection.
-The actual behavior of the transaction, including things like on-server locking and [isolation](http://en.wikipedia.org/wiki/Isolation_(database_systems), is completely unspecified.
+The actual behavior of the transaction, including things like on-server locking and [isolation](http://en.wikipedia.org/wiki/Isolation_(database_systems)), is completely unspecified.

-<a id="prepared-statements"></a>
-## Prepared Statements
+## Prepared Statements <a href="#preparedStmts" class="permalink" id="preparedStmts">&para;</a>

 On most databases, statements will actually be prepared behind the scenes whenever a query is executed.
 However, you may also explicitly prepare statements for reuse elsewhere with `sqlx.DB.Prepare()`: